Put a price tag on your business: A guide to business valuation

 - Give investors more confidence in the credibility of your valuation

-There is a saying in the venture capital industry that "the value of a business is only what someone is willing to pay for it."
+There is a saying in the venture capital industry: "The value of a business is only what someone is willing to pay for it."
 In other words, the market, and your ability to attract investors and negotiate with them will determine the value or selling price.

 Remember that many factors affect the value of your business.
 Seeking professional assistance can help you calculate an accurate value for your business.